Gainesville ISD Digital 1:1 Student

 Devices will be returned to the home campus the last week of school for updates and maintenance.
 Students leaving the district or graduating must return their device and pay all outstanding fees.

 Gainesville ISD Acceptable Use Policies

-All parents/guardians and students must agree to the following the Digital 1:1 Student Device program to check out a Chromebook.
+All parents/guardians and students must agree to follow\ the Digital 1:1 Student Device program to check out a Chromebook.

 Links to signature forms are at the top of this page.